 Best places to go in Murcia

-The Segura river that cross the city is also crossed by several bridges such as the Puente Viejo or Puente de Piedra.
+The Segura river that crosses the city is also crossed by several bridges such as the Puente Viejo or Puente de Piedra.
 This one holds the beautiful Neoclassical altarpiece of the Virgen de los Peligros (19th century) in one of its sides.
 From the bridge there is a beautiful panoramic view of the city, with the Botanical Garden on the one side and the facades of the City Council and the Episcopal Palace on the other.

 This bridge goes directly to the square Martínez Tornell and the Gran Vía Escultor Salzillo, the focal of the city.
 It divides the city centre into two parts.
 From this place, there are two possible ways, facing either side of the Gran Via.